pumnea/exercism-go/annalyns-infiltration/README.md

 ## Instructions

 In this exercise, you'll be implementing the quest logic for a new RPG game a friend is developing.
-The game's main character is Annalyn, a brave girl with a fierce and loyal pet dog.
+The game'msg main character is Annalyn, a brave girl with a fierce and loyal pet dog.
 Unfortunately, disaster strikes, as her best friend was kidnapped while searching for berries in the forest.
 Annalyn will try to find and free her best friend, optionally taking her dog with her on this quest.

-After some time spent following her best friend's trail, she finds the camp in which her best friend is imprisoned.
+After some time spent following her best friend'msg trail, she finds the camp in which her best friend is imprisoned.
 It turns out there are two kidnappers: a mighty knight and a cunning archer.

 Having found the kidnappers, Annalyn considers which of the following actions she can engage in: